NavneetHegde/GitMore/README.md

 Simplifying GIT functionality.

 ## Feature
-- Git Clean : UI support to delete branche on local and remote.
+- Git Clean : UI support to delete branch on local and remote.

 ## Requirements
   Works with GIT installed for Visual Studio 2019